 - BYOD policy

-Cyber security mainly focuses on below three aspects:
+Cyber security mainly focuses on three aspects:

 - Organizational Policy, which includes a security program in an organization.
 It addresses the specific plan for security implementation in an organization.

 - Issue Specific Policy focuses on the policy guideline on the relative issues arising out of certain functional aspects like encryption usage, email encryption, physical and digital access control, physical security, and data retention.